Nosheensami20/Secure-Landing-Zone-AWS/README.md

 # AWS Secure Landing Zone

-A production-ready AWS multi-account landing zone implementation featuring organizational governance, security guardrails, and centralized audit logging following AWS Well-Architected Framework principles.
+In this project we have created a multi-account landing zone implementation setup in AWS, featuring organizational governance, security guardrails, and centralized audit logging following AWS Well-Architected Framework principles.
+In this steup, we used AWS Organizations to create multiple accounts under one management account, each with a specific purpose (like Security, Logging, or Workloads).
+Service Control Policies (SCPs) are applied at organization level to all these accounts to control the actions an account is allowed/not allowed to perform.
+With centralized CloudTrail logging, all API calls are recorded to know who did what, when, and from where to enforce that only permissible acts are performed by the users.
+The centralized logging is enabled in a seprate logging account, to ensure that no other account can access it to modify, delete, or disable it.
+IAM policies are also enforced to ensure strict security controls are in place and rules are implemented like password policy, MFA requirement to keep the accounts secure.

 **Key benefits of this Secure Landing Zone:**
 - Separation of responsibilities across multiple accounts.
 - Centralized logging for auditing and incident response.